rahimo01uni/programming-styles-ss-2020-exercises/session-01/README.md

 To complete this task you must:

-1. Implement Word Index in Python (an empty `word-index.py` file is already given to you)
+1. Implement Word Index in Python.
+An empty `word_index.py` file is already given to you.
-2. Implement at least three tests in Python using [`unittest`](https://docs.python.org/3/library/unittest.html)
+2. Implement at least three tests in Python using [`unittest`](https://docs.python.org/3/library/unittest.html).
+An example of unittest, `sample_unittest.py` is already given to you.